 How to create dynamic, compelling settings for your story

-Now you’ve seen the three layers of setting in a story: temporal setting, environmental setting, and individual settings.
+Now you’ve seen the three layers of how setting develops: temporally, environmentally, and individually.
 You’ve also learned about some of the most distinctive settings in literature and what it is about them that makes them work so well.
-Now it’s time to apply all of that to setting in your own work.
+Now it’s time to apply all of that to setting in your own fictional world.

 1. Look at time periods, seasons, and stages of life

-Likewise, a child growing up in the great depression of the 1930s will grow to see the world in a different way than a child growing up in the technological boom of the late 1990s.
+Likewise, a young girl growing up in the great depression of the 1930s will grow to see the world in a different way than a child growing up in the technological boom of the late 1990s.

 2. Look at your story’s environmental landscape

-Once you know when your story is set, look at how the environment of your story world is going to shape your characters.
-As we saw when we looked at New York, above, the same broad space occupying the same time can still have many different faces.
+Once you know when your story is set, look at how the environment and geographical location of your story world is going to shape your characters.

 Conversely, someone living in a comfortable country manor house will see the world around them in their own unique way.
 It is your job as a writer to intimately know the landscape of your story, the relationship it has with your characters, and how that relationship may change over time.